kristian-lange-tw/JATOS_docs_v3/pages/jatos.js-Reference.md

 ## Functions to control study flow

-### `jatos.startComponent(componentId)`
+### `jatos.startComponent(componentId, resultData, onError)`

+(Before v3.3.1 `jatos.startComponent(componentId)`)

 Finishes the currently running component and starts the component with the given ID.
 Though often it's better to use `jatos.startComponentByPos` instead because it keeps working even after an export/import of the study.
+Since v3.3.1 one can additionally send result data back to the JATOS server.

 * _@param {Number} componentId_ - ID of the component to start
+* _@param {optional Object} resultData_ - String or Object that will be sent as result data.
+An Object will be serialized to JSON (stringify).
+* _@param {optional Function} onError_ - Callback function if fail

 Examples: